wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     *   (c) with proper respect for the person's cultural and ethnic identity, language, and religious or ethical beliefs.

-    Section 5: substituted, on 1 April 2000, by [section 5][226] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 5: replaced, on 1 April 2000, by [section 5][226] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 6 Interpreters to be provided